 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 645D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
+Both the GFX 50S and the 645D have been discontinued, but can regularly be found used on eBay.
+The 645D was replaced by the Pentax 645Z, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Pentax 645D Manual.

 So what conclusions can be drawn?
 Is the Fujifilm GFX 50S better than the Pentax 645D or vice versa?
 The listing below highlights the relative strengths of the two models.